Aditya9056/smush-repo/README.md

 * There isn't much difference between the .org version and the WPMU DEV version.
 So don't be confused, it's just few headers are different like, the Plugin Name, WDP ID is only stated in Pro version and the copyright text.

-So it's important that, you don't merge pro to master, although you can pull master/dev to pro.
+So it's important that, you don't merge pro branch to master, although you can pull master/dev to pro.

 ** Release Process **